rom-rb/rom-rb.org/source/doc-pages/guides/adapters/kafka.md

 ROM supports [Apache Kafka][kafka] via [rom-kafka][rom-kafka] adapter, that is built on top of the [poseidon][poseidon] ruby driver.

 *Before v0.0.1 the adapter is still in alpha/beta.
-If you find any inconsistency, please feel free to ask your questions at the [ROM chatroom][rom-gitter] and report issues to the [ROM project on Github][rom-github].*
+If you find any inconsistency, please feel free to ask your questions at the [ROM chatroom][rom-gitter] and report issues [on github][rom-kafka].*

 ## Intro